TolulopeOyejide/DataAnalysisProject_3/README.md

 ### **Process Phase: Processing the data to get all rid of possible errors.**
 **Documentation of the data cleaning process**
-- I used Power Query and DAX to Clean the Data.

 - After becoming acquainted with the data, I uploaded the datasets on Power BI Desktop that will assist me in answering our business       task.I concentrated my investigation on the following datasets:
   -  Maven Products
   -  Maven Sales